Orchestra: Organization

 A section string player plays in unison with the rest of the section, except in the case of divided (divisi) parts, where upper and lower parts in the music are often assigned to "outside" (nearer the audience) and "inside" seated players.
 Where a solo part is called for in a string section, the section leader invariably plays that part.
 The section leader (or principal) of a string section is also responsible for determining the bowings, often based on the bowings set out by the concertmaster.
 In some cases, the principal of a string section may use a slightly different bowing than the concertmaster, to accommodate the requirements of playing their instrument (e.g., the double-bass section).
 Principals of a string section will also lead entrances for their section, typically by lifting the bow before the entrance, to ensure the section plays together.
 Tutti wind and brass players generally play a unique but non-solo part.
 Section percussionists play parts assigned to them by the principal percussionist.

-In modern times, the musicians are usually directed by a conductor, although early orchestras did not have one, giving this role instead to the concertmaster or the harpsichordist playing the continuo.
+In modern times, the musicians are usually directed by a conductor, although early orchestras did not have one, giving this role to the concertmaster or the harpsichordist playing the continuo.
 Some modern orchestras also do without conductors, particularly smaller orchestras and those specializing in historically accurate (so-called "period") performances of baroque and earlier music.

 The most frequently performed repertoire for a symphony orchestra is Western classical music or opera.
 However, orchestras are used sometimes in popular music (e.g., to accompany a rock or pop band in a concert), extensively in film music, and increasingly often in video game music.
 Orchestras are also used in the symphonic metal genre.
 The term "orchestra" can also be applied to a jazz ensemble, for example in the performance of big-band music.